Euclid preparation. LVIII. Detecting globular clusters in the Euclid survey: Number of expected globular clusters for galaxies in the EWS footprint

-To predict the total number of GCs expected in the EWS footprint, we randomly draw a total number of GCs for each galaxy in our HECATE sample, based on its magnitude and on the $S_{\!\sfont{N}}$ distribution just described.
 We then randomly distribute this number of GCs among the typical magnitude distribution of GC systems, i.e., a normal distribution with a mean absolute magnitude of $M_V=-7.5$ and a standard deviation of $\sigma=1.2$\,mag \citep{Rejkuba2012}.
 The width of this GC luminosity function depends on the galaxy luminosity and is wider for brighter galaxies \citep{Villegas2010}, yet for our estimate of GC numbers that difference is negligible as other uncertainties such as the galaxy incompleteness at the faint end dominate.
 For each galaxy we now have a representation of the absolute magnitudes of each GC they are expected to host, and we use the distance information from the HECATE catalogue to predict how they would appear in VIS images.
 Figure~\ref{fig:mag_dist_gcs} displays the distribution of apparent magnitudes of all expected GCs in the EWS footprint, for one such stochastic simulation.

 The GC detection threshold of $\IE=26.2\,{\rm mag}$ in Fig.\,\ref{fig:mag_dist_gcs} shows that close to half of all GCs in local-Universe galaxies are detectable with \Euclid.
 We ran the stochastic simulation pipeline 100 times and we took the average of the predicted total number of GCs among the runs and the standard deviation of all realisations.
 We expect an average of $830\,000 \pm 12\,000$ GCs in the known galaxies in the \Euclid footprint, of which $350\,000 \pm 6\,000$ ($44\%$) are above the formal detection threshold and $115\,000\pm1500$ will have the excellent photometric quality that comes with $\IE\leq 24.5$.
 For example, a typical Milky Way-like galaxy at $M_{V}=-21$ is expected to host 500 GCs, of which we will detect 275 (55\%) if the galaxy lies at 50\,Mpc from us and we will still detect 100 GCs at 100\,Mpc.